ArturoAA95/Het_BBM/README.md

 # Het_BBM
-Implementation of the Heterogeneous branching Brownian motion
+Implementation of the Heterogeneous branching Brownian motion simulations

 BBM.py contains the function to simulates Branching Brownian motions, as well as methods to obtain intermediate simulations to observe evolution,